Fixing PS4 Database Is Corrupted – Restart The PS4 |

 Mentioned above is the list of common symptoms when the PS4 database is corrupted.
 However, there can be various other symptoms for the same as well.
-In such situations, many will recommend you that rebuilding the database is always the best way to resolve this problem, which is not completely true.
+In such situations, many will recommend that rebuilding the PS4 database is always the best way to resolve this problem, which is not completely true.
 That’s because sometimes the problem stems from a hardware failure that holds the responsibility to process and restore data.
 The hard disk drive (HDD) is the main culprit then why PS4 database is corrupted?

 So, let’s begin first with the easiest method to fix a corrupted PS4 database.
 If that doesn’t work, try other methods in hope that eventually one will work.

 How to Fix it When PS4 Database is Corrupted

-When the PS4 database is corrupted and giving error code [CE-34054-6], there’re only a few workarounds you can try in order to fix that issue.
-In a nutshell, there are four solutions for this problem:
+When the PS4 database is corrupted and gives error codes [CE-34054-6] or [CE-41813-7], there’re only a few workarounds you can try in order to fix that issue.
+In a nutshell, there are four solutions to this problem:

-- Rebuilding the PS4 Database—This is the first thing you have to consider when fixing any error related to the PS4 database.
+- Rebuilding the PS4 Database— This is the first thing you have to consider when fixing any error related to the PS4 database.
 It might take more than an hour to fulfill this operation.
 You can resolve most of the issues concerning the PS4 database using this.

 - Initializing PS4—When rebuilding the PS4 database fails, the harder solution is to initialize the PS4.
 Try first to soft initialize, if it doesn’t work, you’ll need the full initialization that requires a reinstallation of the whole PS4 system software.

-- Formatting PS4 Internal Hard Drive—Go for this option when none of the above solutions work.
+- Formatting PS4 Internal Hard Drive— Go for this option when none of the above solutions work.
 The problem might be a result of a failed hard drive.
-You have to full format it in order to eliminate the bad sectors that cause most of storage errors.
+You have to fully format it in order to eliminate the bad sectors that cause most of the storage errors.